 - All such sanctions will be applied entirely at the reasonable discretion of the licensor.

 Unless otherwise by agreement, the license will be issued on a 30 day rolling contract.
-The contract is
+The license may be cancelled by either party

 - Have you received Spam from a EBUK customer?